meaghanjones/orderpizza/README.md

-# Ping Pong Project for Epicodus
+# Order Pizza Project for Epicodus

 #### This is a web application that will take choices of toppings and sizes of pizza user and return the price of their pizza.